Hyrphism/Coin-Market-Analysis/README.md

 7. Now, you would need to run something like `sudo chmod a+x chromedriver` to mark it executable.

 8. Finally you can execute the code.

+## Start analyze
+1. Run docker-compose.yml to install all packages and create a new database -> `docker-compose up`

+2. Run main.py to get data from website and store to the database.

+3. Run jupyter notebook to analyze and predict price of cryptocurrencies.